GaryCodes17/Light-and-Sound-Memory-Game/README.md

 If you recorded multiple GIFs for all the implemented features, you can add them here:

-Basic version of the game without any modifications demonstration (without game audio)
+Basic version of the game without any modifications full demonstration (without game audio)
 ![basic ver](https://user-images.githubusercontent.com/97865970/159108492-f42b5499-01de-4801-93d9-4c76d04456e8.gif)

 With game audio demonstration (audio GIF)